Vasily Kotlov, the advocate practices as a lawyer at the Moscow City College of Advocates "People of Business".

 Our price policy is flexible.
 We are open to discuss terms of legal work and correlate them to its possible economic effect.
 However, we note that legal expenses are generally not refundable.
 That is why we feel the highest degree of responsibility and do our best to keep the client’s confidence.

-General information on advocacy
+General information on advocacy in Russia

 Statutory provisions regulating advocacy are contained in the Federal Law “On Advocate’s Activities and Advocacy in the Russian Federation” of May 31, 2002.